rjpcasalino/blog_bt/src/posts/2021-08-19-Netbooting-OpenBSD.md

     ZZ e mkp
     0 f 0 do i idprom@ xor loop f mkp

 where "XX:YY:ZZ" are the last 3 bytes of the media access control — MAC address for the machine.
-If you examine the NVRAM chip from the machine, it should have a yellowish sticker with a bar code and six hex digits (as in the image below).
+If you examine the NVRAM chip from the machine, it should have a yellowish sticker with a bar code and six hex digits.
 Having carefully entered the above commands, you'll have done about all the Forth programming you'd have to do.
 Issue the `reset` command and check via `banner` after the machine comes back up whether the ethernet address stuck.

 We `set-defaults` just to be sure.
 You can print the environment to get a sense of what's what via `printenv` while `setenv` does what one would guess (e.g., `setenv auto-boot? false`).